ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

 }
 ```

-Then the body of the `login()` method is changed to map the respose as such:
+Then the body of the `login()` method is changed to map the response as such:

 ```typescript
 return this.http